Akash-Mittal/bp-wallet/README.md

 ### Sub Projects

-* bp-wallet-client(BPWC): Client Accecible Make Transaction Request via HTTP2 to server.
+* bp-wallet-client(BPWC): Client Accessible Make Transaction Request via HTTP2 to server.
 * bp-wallet-server(BPWS): Keeps a record user Wallet and Balance
 * bp-wallet-proto(BPWP): Has  proto file and Generated Stubs and Domains shared by BPWC and BPWS.